What are facilitation skills and how to improve them?

 Facilitation skills for preparing a meeting

-The general rule of thumb says that preparing a group process/group facilitation usually takes twice as much as the actual net meeting time where the facilitation takes place.
+The general rule of thumb says that preparing for a group facilitation session usually takes twice as much as the actual net meeting time where the facilitation takes place.

 At the design stage, we define the needs and outcomes of the process and create a structured agenda of activities.
 Foresight is certainly part of the facilitation mindset!
 To learn more about workshop design, here is an article that goes through the process step-by-step.